In staying motivated we look at the important ways to motivate: both intrinsic and extrinsic factors.

 And so in reading this article, keep in mind that we mean to offer support to both teachers and students in staying motivated in school.

-How to Stay Motivated in School
+How to Stay Motivated with Homeschooling

-Why is it tricky?
+Why is it important to focus on motivation?

 Well, because without motivation we can’t get much done.